Barbecue

 meat when cooking it by commercial methods, particularly when it is

 cooked by smoke.
+(The sauce carmelizes and holds in the moisture.)
 After all, the whole

 intention of meat smoking in the first place was to dry and preserve